Recommended Reads | By Duncan Haughey | Read time minutes

 The only way to manage scope is to know it before the project starts.
 If you don't define the scope before you begin, it's impossible to control it throughout the project, and you will become a victim of dreaded scope creep.

 Before you start any project work:

 - Ensure you have identified the project goals, objectives, benefits, scope, risks, issues, budget, timescale and approach.

 - Communicate this to all the stakeholders and get their agreement.

 - Resolve any differences of opinion before the project starts.

 Create the Plan

-The easiest way to assess the budget and timescale needed for the project is to create a project plan, with all the tasks mapped out and resources assigned before you start.
-Don't start without the required resources, or on a promise of them later.
+The easiest way to assess the budget and timescale needed for the project is to create a project plan with all the tasks mapped out and resources assigned before you start.
+Don't start without the required resources or with a promise to provide them later.

 Remember, prevention is better than cure.
-Without a definition and plan, you risk scope creep, different views and expectations of stakeholders and a painful project experience.
+Without a definition and plan, you risk scope creep, stakeholders' different views and expectations, and a painful project experience.